-When we see the impact of orthodontic treatment, it is evident that it helps to harmonize the jaw, and it might, in some cases, help improve the symmetrical definition of the face.
+When we see the impact of orthodontic treatment in Roanoke, it is evident that it helps to harmonize the jaw, and it might, in some cases, help improve the symmetrical definition of the face.
 In some cases, to reach orthodontic objectives, the displacement of the entire dental set is required.
 In short, treatment outcomes include restoring the functional and esthetic balance of the mouth and face, which means your face shape could change after braces.

 How Does an Orthodontist Move Teeth?

 Orthodontic professionals have completed an education process and training that certifies their expertise in balancing oral functionality and esthetics.
 An orthodontist’s central focus is to be able to correct misalignments.
 Orthodontists have the required know-how to determine the adequate alignment devices and procedures necessary for each case.